-Because telephone numbers were assigned to sampling strata based on the telephone area code and exchange (see CHIS 2005 Methodology Series: Report 1 - Sample Design), and some exchanges serve more than one county or city, the actual stratum where the respondent resides may differ from the sampling stratum.
-Both to monitor the sample yield during data collection and to ensure that the analysis file reflects the sampled person's actual residence, it was important to assign each adult who completed the extended survey to the correct self-reported stratum.
+Because telephone numbers were assigned to sampling strata based on the telephone area code and exchange (see CHIS 2007 Methodology Series: Report 1 - Sample Design), and some exchanges serve more than one county or city, the actual stratum where the respondent resides may differ from the sampling stratum.
+Both to monitor the sample yield during data collection and to ensure that the analysis file reflects the sampled person's actual residence, it was important to assign each adult who completed the extended interview to the correct stratum that the adult self-reported as the residence.

-The verification was not done if the telephone number was unlisted or if the sample vendor indicated that the number was on the "do not call" list.
+1 The verification was not done if the telephone number was unlisted or if the sample vendor indicated that the number was on the "do not call" list and

-Two questions from the adult extended interview were used to make the stratum assignment during data collection.
-The two survey questions are:
+The following two questions from the adult extended interview were used to make the selfreported stratum assignment during data collection: